eugene7505/VEiP/README.md

 Stochastic models:
 * Computation of the level of opacity
-* Synthesis of an optimal insertion function that maximizes opacity level (under developement)
+* Synthesis of an optimal insertion function that maximizes opacity level

 ##Access, Modify, Build
 To access, modify, build, and use the code, follow the instructions below: